cyberwahid01/4.2-Deploying-Active-Directory/README.md

 <img src="https://i.imgur.com/9NX9xbj.png" alt="17"/>
 </p>
 <p>
-18. At this end stage, to organise the domain, we have created an Organisational Unit named _CLIENTS and placed our Client machine inside this folder.
+18. At this end stage, to organize the domain, we have created an Organisational Unit named _CLIENTS and placed our Client machine inside this folder.
 </p>
 <br />